MLondon1027/Boston_Area_Real_Estate/proposal.md

 What problem am I trying to solve?

 Proposal 1) I am trying to solve the problem of predicting sale prices for real estate in the Boston metro area.
 Proposal 2) I am trying to predict which properties will sell in the next 12 months.
-This will be useful for real estateagents to know who to direct their marketing efforts towards.
+This will be useful for real estate agents to know who to direct their marketing efforts towards.

 Where I am obtaining my data?